FelipeSBarros/RioNegroMatchup/README.md

 ### Step 1 — Prepare in situ data

+This package was developed to work with in-situ data from the [OAN](https://www.ambiente.gub.uy/iSIA_OAN/).
+You are therefore expected to save your campaign and station datasets in the './data/original_data' folder.
-Reads field campaign data from the [OAN](https://www.ambiente.gub.uy/iSIA_OAN/), cleans measurement values, assigns each station its Sentinel-2 tile, and produces two outputs:
+This step involves reading field campaign data, cleaning measurement values and, if specified, assigning each station its Sentinel-2 tile.
+Two outputs are produced:

 - `campaigns_organized.csv` — full cleaned dataset for analysis
 - `campaigns_unique_data.csv` — one row per unique (date, tile) pair, used to drive the satellite search